Simon Sechter

 Simon Sechter (11 October 1788 – 10 September 1867) was an Austrian music theorist, composer, conductor, and organist.
 He is best known as a strict music teacher, whose many students included Anton Bruckner, Sigismond Thalberg, and Henri Vieuxtemps.
 In 1851, he was professor of composition at the Vienna Conservatory; after Sechter's death, his student Bruckner would succeed him and continue teaching his approach to harmony and counterpoint.

-A highly prolific composer, his total output numbers more than 8000 compositions, particularly since he sought to write a fugue every day.
+A highly prolific composer, his total output numbers more than 8,000 compositions, particularly since he sought to write a fugue every day.
 However, Sechter's best known works are his later (post-1825) masses and oratorios.
 Carl Christian Müller (1831–1914) compiled and adapted Sechter's Die richtige Folge der Grundharmonien as The Correct Order of Fundamental Harmonies: A Treatise on Fundamental Basses, and their Inversions and Substitutes (Wm.
 A. Pond, 1871; G. Schirmer, 1898).

 Biography

-Sechter was born in Friedberg (Frymburk), Bohemia, then part of the Austrian Empire, and moved to Vienna in 1804, succeeding Jan Václav Voříšek as court organist there in 1824.
+Sechter was born on 11 October 1788 in Frymburk (Friedberg) in the Kingdom of Bohemia and moved to Vienna in 1804, succeeding Jan Václav Voříšek as court organist there in 1824.
 In 1810 he began teaching piano and voice at an academy for blind students.
 In 1828 the ailing Franz Schubert had one counterpoint lesson with him.
 In 1851 Sechter was appointed professor of composition at the Vienna Conservatory.
 His final years were spent in poverty due to his involvement in a son-in-law's bankruptcy.
 He was succeeded at the Conservatory by Anton Bruckner, a former student whose teaching methods were based on Sechter's.